alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 This enum doesn’t carry a *success payload* (only a status), so at this point you might reach for a tuple like `(bool Success, User?
 User, string Error)`.

-The problem is: tuples don’t enforce invariants.
+The problem: tuples don’t enforce invariants.
 Nothing stops you from creating `Success = true` **and** `Error = "Failed"`.
-Or from ignoring `Success` and later dereferencing a `null` `User` and then ka-blam-oh.
-And since you’re building the tuple by hand, you’re responsible for keeping all those fields consistent every time.
+Or from ignoring `Success` and later dereferencing a `null` `User`.
+Ka-blam-oh.

 So you think: fine, don’t let people construct arbitrary combinations.
-Make a small “status” type with a private constructor and two factories: `Success(...)` and `Failure(...)`.
-Maybe you even model it as `OperationSuccess` / `OperationFailure` inheriting from an abstract `OperationStatus`, so invalid states aren’t representable.
+Make a small status type with a private constructor and two factories: `Success(...)` and `Failure(...)` (or `OperationSuccess` / `OperationFailure`).
+That works, but you still need good composition to avoid “check the status after every step.”

-That works, sure, your methods return an OperationStatus which can be either an OperationSuccess or an OperationFailure, and there's this factory that makes it so that you can only create one or the other in a valid state.
-But you still need to handle the status, i.e., check if it's a failure or a success from the return value in your program.
-You could add a method to the class that accepts an OperationStatus and then, runs different code paths depending on the content of OperationStatus... (!)

 That’s what `Result` buys you: a single return value that’s either `Ok(...)` or `Fail(...)`, plus standardized composition (`Map`/`Bind`).
 And when you need to combine it with other effects, you usually nest (e.g., `Task<Result<...>>`) and use dedicated helpers.